hershey890/UCLA_Marine_Data_Visual/README.md

 ```

-Addmittedly, there are a lot of steps involved with setting up your environment to run this program, but it allows for the most rapid development of this software.
+Admittedly, there are a lot of steps involved with setting up your environment to run this program, but it allows for the most rapid development of this software.

+### Acknowledgements:
+This program was built based on matplotlib: https://matplotlib.org/users/installing.html#install-requirements, and cartopy: https://scitools.org.uk/cartopy/docs/latest/index.html